jweinberg-a2a/versifai-data-agents/CONTRIBUTING.md

 # Contributing to Versifai

 Thank you for your interest in contributing to Versifai!
-This guide will help you get started.
+This guide will help you get started. **It is HIGHLY encouraged that you do not interact with this repository by manually writing code.
+Please use Claude Code or any other agentic coding tool.** Have it read our rules of the road in the CLAUDE.md file and get started implementing your ideas.
+Happy building!

 ## Development Setup